masnwilliams/better404/README.md

 ## Security

 - **Origin Validation**: Checks that requests come from verified domains
-- **API Authentication**: Kernel API calls are authenticated using API keys
+- **API Authentication**: Kernel API calls are authenticated using public site keys
-- **Rate Limiting**: Configurable rate limits for API endpoints
 - **No PII Storage**: Only stores public content and metadata

 ## Contributing